paulk-asert/groovy-data-science/subprojects/HousePrices/README.md

 And some frameworks support such algorithms.
 The following subprojects highlight frameworks with special support for scaling linear regression:

 * The [HousePricesIgnite](subprojects/HousePricesIgnite/src/main/groovy) subproject which illustrates scaling up to a cluster using Apache Ignite.
+It has been tested on JDK8, JDK11 and JDK17.

 * The [HousePricesSpark](subprojects/HousePricesSpark/src/main/groovy) subproject which illustrates scaling up to a cluster using Apache Spark.